jlovejo2/profile_generator/README.md

 * Make sure you are in the develop folder when running the code on the command line.

 ## The Generated Profile:
 * The Generated profile comes with four different color schemes so far.
 See the below images for examples.

+Red Profile

 ![alt text](Assets/images/red_profile.jpg "Red layout")

+Green Profile

 ![alt text](Assets/images/green_profile.jpg "Green layout")

 ## How To Use